zkxjzmswkwl/rs3-dlang/README.md

 Everything else is kind of auxiliary.

+# Will this get me banned?
+It is currently, as of writing (_engine revision 937-1)_ **__not possible for Jagex to programmatically detect this software__** as the engine contains no way of doing so.
+I suppose decades of relying on Java's reflection has taken its toll.

+I check each revision.
+If this changes I will update here.

 # What's the status?
 Very early development.
 We'll see how the jaggy aggro goes.